 The Park Plan

 At 2,200 acres, Freshkills Park will be almost three times the size of Central Park and the largest park developed in New York City in over 100 years.
 The transformation of what was formerly the world’s largest landfill into a productive and beautiful cultural destination makes the park a symbol of renewal and an expression of how our society can restore balance to its landscape.
-In addition to providing a wide range of recreational opportunities, including many uncommon in the city, the park’s design, ecological restoration and cultural and educational programming emphasize environmental sustainability and a renewed public concern for our human impact on the earth.
+In addition to providing a wide range of recreational opportunities, including many uncommon in the city, the park’s design, ecological restoration and cultural and educational programming emphasize environmental sustainability and public concern for human impact on the earth.

 In 2001, the City of New York, led by the Department of City Planning and supported by the New York Department of State’s Division of Coastal Resources, conducted a master planning process for Freshkills Park that resulted in an illustrative park plan, also known as the Draft Master Plan.
 In 2006, NYC Parks assumed responsibility for implementing the project using the Draft Master Plan as a conceptual guide.
 The basic framework of the plan integrates three separate systems—programming, wildlife, and circulation—into one cohesive and dynamic unit.

 Freshkills Park will host an incredible variety of public spaces and facilities for social, cultural and physical activity, for learning and play.
-The site is large enough to support many sports and programs that are unusual in the city, including horseback riding, mountain biking, nature trails, kayaking, and large scale public art.
+The site is large enough to support many sports and programs that are unusual in the city, including mountain biking, nature trails, kayaking, and large scale public art.

 Freshkills Park will also support richly diverse habitats for wildlife, birds and plant communities, as well as provide extraordinary natural settings for recreation.
 Through ecological innovation and creative design, new native plant communities will inhabit the site and connect the park to adjacent park sites on Staten Island.